Luke Howard (musician)

 Luke Howard is an Australian composer and pianist.

 A piano student growing up in Melbourne, he was encouraged to develop his first improvisations by his piano teacher, Nehama Patkin.
-Later he studied at the Victorian College of the Arts.
+Later, he studied at the Victorian College of the Arts.

-His album The Sand That Ate The Sea saw him nominated for ARIA Award for Best Original Soundtrack, Cast or Show Album at the ARIA Music Awards of 2019.
-It is the soundtrack to a film by Matthew Thorne that looks at the opal mining town Andamooka, South Australia.
+His album The Sand That Ate the Sea saw him nominated for Best Original Soundtrack, Cast or Show Album at the ARIA Music Awards of 2019.
+It is the soundtrack of a film by Matthew Thorne that looks at the opal mining town Andamooka, South Australia.